NirvekPanda/GithubPage/index.md

 1. Built my first computer in the ninth grade
 2. Wrote scripts to automate tasks during the pandemic
-3. List

-> I love to drink coffee and tea
+3. Taught middle and elementary school students Java basics.

 #### Projects